GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 {% Aside 'gotchas' %}

-Documents being embeddable by default means the web developers need to explicitly send `DENY` or `SAMEORIGIN` to stop being embedded and protect itself from side-channel attacks.
-The Chrome team is considering switching to block document embeds by default so those websites will be secure by default.
-In that new world, documents will need to explicitly opt-in to be embedded.
+Documents being embeddable by default means the web developers need to explicitly send `DENY` or `SAMEORIGIN` to stop being embedded and protect themselves from side-channel attacks.
+The Chrome team is considering switching to block document embeds by default so that websites will be secure even if they don't explicitly set the header.
+In that new world, documents would need to explicitly opt-in to be embedded.

 {% endAside %}